 Chimney breasts and fireplaces

-Repair category 2
+Repair category 1

-Notes A wood burning stove has been installed in the living room.
+Notes Flues should ideally be swept and tested on an annual basis.
+A multi fuel stove has been installed in the living room.
 It is assumed that the installation complies with the Building Standards.
-Flues should ideally be swept and tested on an annual basis.
-There is cracked and loose cement around the stove.

 Internal decorations

 Repair category 1

-Notes Decorative finishes are worn and marked.
+Notes Decorative finishes are worn in areas.